Week 3 - Data Structures & Testing

 Why Generics Matter?

-You’ve now seen how generics give you compile-time safety and eliminate risky casting.
+You have now seen how generics give you compile-time safety and remove risky casting.
 There are two more powerful reasons they matter in real backend development.

 Exercise